 How can you tell a geiko from a maiko?
 Look for subtle differences in attire, from head to toe.
 Here are a few.

-First, the geiko will be wearing a stylized wig, while the maikowears her own long hair, elaborately dressed with decorative pins.
+First, the geiko will wear a stylized wig, while the maikowears her own long hair, which will be elaborately decorated with decorative pins.

-Another difference is in the obi, or the sash around her waist.
-The ends draping behind the geiko’s obi will be shorter than those of her apprentice – as will the height of the wooden shoes she wears.
+Another difference is in the obi, or sash around her waist.
+The ends draping behind the geiko’s obi will be shorter than those of her apprentice—as will the height of the wooden shoes she wears.